According to my favorite Greek philosopher Aristotle, we humans are biologically social animals.

-In my bestselling book Think Happy, I share research which shows it’s far more healthful to be around people.
+In my bestselling book Think Happy, I share research which shows it’s far more healthful to be around friends during challenging times.

 “Resilient people identify those who are available, trustworthy and helpful.
 Then they go towards this light,” says Dr. Carbonell.

-So if you want to feel at the top of your game, it’s essential to spend time buzzing around with supportive people!
+So if you want to feel at the top of your game, it’s essential to spend time buzzing around with supportive friends during challenging times!

-If you have a friend going through a tough time, cheer them up and cheer them on with my book: Friends Forever Whatever Whenever – now out from Random House!
+If you have a friend going through a challenging time, cheer them up and cheer them on with my bestselling gift book: Friends Forever Whatever Whenever – from Random House!